zeek/zeek-docs/doc/scripts/base/frameworks/broker/main.zeek.rst

    will update their local value for that identifier on receipt.

-   :topic: a topic associated with the message.
+   :param topic: a topic associated with the message.

-   :id: the identifier to publish.
+   :param id: the identifier to publish.

    :returns: true if the message is sent.